Is Dades Gorge Worth Visiting? 8 Reasons to Add it to Your Morocco Itinerary

 Yes, if you're looking for a hassle-free adventure, consider an overnight adventure or an all-inclusive day trip to Dades Gorge from Marrakech or Ouarzazate.
 Some visit both Todra and Dades while others include a night under the stars in a desert camp in the Sahara.
 Many multi-day tours from Marrakech to Dades Gorge also include a visit to Ait Benhaddou - an ancient ksar that has provided a setting for countless films.

-Recommended one day tours of Dades and Todra Gorges
+Recommended one day tours to Dades and Todra Gorges

-Recommended multi-day tours of Dades and Todra gorges
+Recommended multi-day tours to Dades and Todra gorges

 How far is Dades Gorge from Marrakech?